saltastroops/saao-shared-jenkins-library/README.md

 saaoRunPythonTests 'pytest': ['tests']
 ```

+### generateTestReports

+This is a convenience step for generating the Allure and Warnings Next Generation reports.
+You can only execute this step after the `runPythoinTests` step.
+These two steps may be run on different agents.

 ### deployContainer

 This function builds an image of the current directory, pushes the image to a registry and deploys a container to a server.
 More precisely, the following steps are carried out by the function.